 It is recommended, but not required, that unvaccinated individuals wear masks outdoors when participating in outdoor play, recess, and physical education activities.
-When physical education activities or recess are held indoors, it is required for people who are not fully vaccinated to wear masks and to maintain social distancing requirements to the extent possible.
+When physical education activities or recess are held indoors, it is required for everyone to wear masks and to maintain social distancing requirements to the extent possible.